 /etc/sysconfig/network and restart network service to notify kernel about it.

 The current hostname can be checked by typing

 hostname command without any argument.
 The hostname can be changed by simply using

-hostname command followed by name of your choice.
+hostname command followed by the name of your choice.

 Cautions : Do not change hostname on live production systems!

 Please make a note that change is dynamic and not permanent.
-After system reboot, hostname will be return to what it was earlier.
+After the system reboot, the hostname will be returned to what it was earlier.